JohnRiddles/westraining-R/intro-to-R/07-programming.md

 Note that this function calls itself.
 This is known as recursion.
-In practice, some checks on the parameter should probably be added to assure that it’s a nonnegative integer, and there are surely faster, safer implementations, but let’s not worry about that for now.
+In practice, some checks on the parameter should probably be added to assure that it’s a nonnegative integer, and there are surely faster, safer implementations (a production-quality version would likely not use recursion), but let’s not worry about that for now.
 Let’s instead consider what we would need to do to apply the function to each element of a vector.
 We cannot simply pass in the vector because the function expects a scalar, i.e., a vector of length 1.
 There are a few ways around this.

 One option is to use the `apply` family of functions.
 These are functions that can apply a function to individual elements of a vector